Should I invest in Bitcoins or Bitcoin related investments

 The Collective Investment Schemes (Compensation of Investors) Rules 1988 (as amended) provide for compensation for investors in Class A schemes, of up to £5m in any year.
 Subject to this limit, the maximum compensation payable per investor is 90% of the first £50,000, and 30% of the balance, up to £100,000 (1.e. a maximum total of £60,000).

-There is no compensation scheme covering investors in Class B schemes, Class Q schemes, or closed ended investment schemes.
+There is no compensation scheme covering investors in Class B schemes, Class Q schemes, authorised closed ended investment schemes, or registered collective investment schemes.

 All companies, limited partnerships and limited liability partnerships wishing to be formed in the Bailiwick of Guernsey must first be set up at the Guernsey Registry.
 In other words, they need to be ‘registered’ at the company registry.